 Agencies are encouraged to integrate relevant examples into their ongoing employee training programs, based on their particular experiences, so as to strengthen awareness that privatization does not alter the governing ethical restrictions on employee behavior during privatization and subsequent interaction with private entities that perform Government-related functions.
-In addition to the conflict of interest statutes cited above, the standards of ethical conduct at 5 C.F.R. part 2635 should be emphasized, especially in these areas:
+In addition to the conflict of interest statutes cited above, the Standards of Ethical Conduct for Employees of the Executive Branch at 5 C.F.R. part 2635 should be emphasized, especially in these areas:

-- Gifts from outside sources, such as entertainment, meals, awards, transportation, and parties or receptions celebrating employee achievements; - Outside financial interests that conflict with the performance of official duties, such as employment of a spouse or children, investments, and seeking future employment (based largely on 18 U.S.C. § 208); - Adverse appearances arising from participation in official matters where the employee has a covered relationship under § 2635.502 that would cause a reasonable person with knowledge of the facts to question his impartiality; - Misuse of Government resources, including travel funds, transportation, equipment, and information; and - Endorsements and preferential treatment of private entities.
+- Gifts from outside sources, such as entertainment, meals, awards, transportation, and parties or receptions celebrating employee achievements; - Outside financial interests that conflict with the performance of official duties, such as employment of a spouse or children, investments, and seeking future employment (based largely on 18 U.S.C. § 208); - Adverse appearances arising from participation in official matters where the employee has a covered relationship under section 2635.502 that would cause a reasonable person with knowledge of the facts to question his impartiality; - Misuse of Government resources, including travel funds, transportation, equipment, and information; and - Endorsements and preferential treatment of private entities.

 As specific fact patterns arise, OGE will continue to provide guidance through oral and written advice.
-See, for example, OGE informal advisory letter $98 \times 8$ (June 25, 1998) on the use of contractor-provided transportation.
+See, for example, OGE Informal Advisory Letter 98 x 8 (June 25, 1998) on the use of contractor-provided transportation.